Skip to main content

 Paid

-Iceberg addresses long-standing issues of big data: slow queries, complex schema changes, and the tight coupling of storage with computing systems.
-You'll learn why companies like Netflix, Stripe, and Apple have chosen Iceberg for their platforms and how to apply these approaches in your own setup.
+Iceberg solves persistent big data challenges including slow queries, complex schema changes, and storage tightly coupled with computing systems.
+Discover why industry giants such as Netflix, Stripe, and Apple have adopted Iceberg and learn to integrate its methodologies into your own systems.

 What you will do:

-1. Build a local Lakehouse lab based on Iceberg using Docker Compose, Spark, REST catalog, and MinIO.
+1. Establish a local Lakehouse lab using Iceberg with Docker Compose, Spark, REST catalog, and MinIO.

-3. Master schema evolution: adding, renaming, and changing column types, as well as advanced partitioning techniques.
+3. Gain expertise in schema evolution, including adding, renaming, and modifying column types, as well as employing advanced partitioning techniques.

-4. Learn to perform point-in-time operations (such as deleting rows) and use the "time travel" feature to analyze past versions of data.
+4. Perform point-in-time operations, like row deletions, and utilize the "time travel" feature to analyze past data versions.

-5. Dive into Iceberg's architecture: parquet files, manifests, snapshots, and catalogs.
+5. Explore Iceberg's architecture, covering parquet files, manifests, snapshots, and catalogs.

-6. Use the MinIO UI to see how data and metadata are physically stored.
+6. Use the MinIO UI to visualize physical storage of data and metadata.

-7. Run analytical SQL queries on Iceberg tables through PySpark, using familiar operations like join, group by, and filter.
+7. Execute analytical SQL queries on Iceberg tables through PySpark using common operations such as join, group by, and filter.

 About the Author: David Reger